Whist: Rules

 A standard 52-card pack is used and the game is played clockwise.
-By the time of Whist, the ace had been promoted to top honour, so the cards are ranked: A K Q J 10 9 8 7 6 5 4 3 2.
+By the time of Whist, the ace had been promoted to top honour, so the cards are ranked (highest to lowest): A K Q J 10 9 8 7 6 5 4 3 2.
 Whist is played by four players who draw cards to decide partnerships and the dealer.
 The two lowest cards play together, and choose their seats facing each other.
-Highest card is dealer and second highest is his partner.
+Highest card is dealer and second highest is their partner.

 Shuffling and dealing

 Dealer chooses a pack, which their side will deal throughout, and passes it to the player on their left to be shuffled.
 Dealer then picks up the pack, and may give it a last shuffle, before passing to the player on their right to cut.
 Dealer then completes the cut and deals 13 cards to each player one at a time, dealing their last card face up to set trumps.